MichaelTMiyoshi/CPPwithMiyoshi/Problems/README.md

 * I already mentioned it, but my students have access to all the goal sheets from the time they first logon to the system.
 And once I am done with this repo, everybody will have access to those goal sheets.
 At least the problems in them.

 * I am not sure that there are any new computer programming problems under the sun.
-I do not konw if you can copyright simple programming problems, and I do not claim to have any exclusive rights to even the problems that I think I came up with on my own.
+I do not know if you can copyright simple programming problems, and I do not claim to have any exclusive rights to even the problems that I think I came up with on my own.
 I am sure most of the problems I list in this repo came from other sources in one form or another.
 If I have infringed upon anybody's copyright, please let me know so that I might correct the oversight.